Theodore Judah: Central Pacific Railroad (CPRR)

 Failing to raise funds for the Central Pacific project in San Francisco, Judah succeeded in signing up five Sacramento merchants, : James Bailey, Leland Stanford, Collis P. Huntington, Mark Hopkins, and Charles Crocker.
 On June 28, 1861, the Central Pacific Rail Way of California (CPRR) was incorporated with Judah as the chief engineer.
 At this point in time, Judah had the CPRR backing to survey the route over the Sierra Nevada along which the railroad was to be built during the 1860s, as well as barometric reconnaissance of two other routes, which turned out to be inferior.
 In a report dated October 1, 1861, Judah discussed the results of the survey, the merits of the chosen Dutch Flat-Donner Pass route, and the estimated costs from Sacramento to points as far as Salt Lake City.
-On October 9, 1861, the CPRR directors authorized Judah to go back to Washington DC, this time as the agent of CPRR, to procure "appropriations of land and U.S. Bonds from the Government to aid in the construction of this road".
+On October 9, 1861, the CPRR directors authorized Judah to go back to Washington, D.C., this time as the agent of CPRR, to procure "appropriations of land and U.S. Bonds from the Government to aid in the construction of this road".
 The next day, Judah published a strip map (a.k.a. the Theodore Judah map), 30 inches tall by 66 feet long, of the proposed alignment of the Central Pacific Railroad.
 On October 11, 1861, Judah boarded a steamer in San Francisco headed for Panama.

-At Washington DC, Judah began an active campaign for a Pacific Railroad bill.
+At Washington, D.C., Judah began an active campaign for a Pacific Railroad bill.
 He was made the clerk of the House subcommittee on the bill and also obtained an appointment as secretary of the Senate subcommittee.
 On July 1, 1862, President Lincoln signed the Pacific Railroad Act into law, which authorized the issuance of land grants and U.S. bonds to CPRR and the newly chartered Union Pacific Railroad for the construction of a transcontinental railroad.
 Judah then went to New York to order supplies and sailed back to California on July 21, 1862, having accomplished his mission in less than a year.